NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/alchemist-goggles-major.md

 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclass: pf2e-item, h-line
-name: "aeon-stone-(polished-pebble)"
+name: "alchemist-goggles-major"
-aliases: "Aeon Stone (Polished Pebble)"
+aliases: "Alchemist Goggles (Major)"
-source: "Pathfinder Rage of Elements"
+source: "Pathfinder Player Core 2"
-pg: ""
+pg: "310"
 rarity: ""
-trait01: "earth"
+trait01: "invested"
-trait02: "invested"
+trait02: "magical"
-trait03: "magical"
+trait03: ""
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
-level: 3
+level: 17
 weight:
-value: "50"
+value: "15000"
 subvalue: "gp"
 invest:
-usage: "worn"
+usage: "worn eye piece"
 license: "ORC"
 identify:
-description: "A _polished pebble aeon stone_ imbues you with the strength of the earth, granting a +1 item bonus to saves and DCs against attempts to grapple or swallow you.
-The stone's resonant power allows you to cast [[Spells/Grease|Grease]] as a primal innate spell once per day.
-You can target only surfaces, not objects, with this spell."
+description: "These brass goggles are engraved with flame patterns and have thick, heavy lenses.
+While worn, they give you a +3 item bonus to [[Skills#Crafting|Crafting]] checks to [[Craft]] alchemical items.
+When making Strikes with alchemical bombs, you ignore lesser cover.
+If your Strike with an alchemical bomb fails (but doesn't critically fail), you gain a +3 item bonus to the splash damage the target of the Strike takes."
 powerTitle:
 actionEconomy:
 type: